databrickslabs/dbldatagen/docs/source/APIDOCS.md

 you can instruct the data generator to automatically register a view as part of generating the synthetic data.

 ### Generating the synthetic data
-The data generation process is controlled by a data generation spec which can build a schema implicitly, or a schema can be added from an existing table or Spark SQL schema object.
+The data generation process is controlled by a data generation spec, defined in code which can build a schema implicitly, or a schema can be added from an existing table or Spark SQL schema object.

 Each column to be generated derives its generated data from a set of one or more seed values.